+- Collection from Ground: Ground-collected samples must be freshly voided, with the animal defecating in view to ensure correct animal identification (if interested in tracking fecal egg count (FEC) for individual animals) and freshness.
+Collect from the top, avoiding any part touching the ground or potentially not fresh. - Rectal collection is the preferred method for bovine, small ruminant and equine species for accuracy and sample freshness.
+Put on a clean glove and insert one finger into the rectum.
 Gently push out fecal contents onto the palm of your gloved hand.
-After collection, transfer the fecal sample into the appropriate container.
-Do not submit samples in gloves. - Collection from Ground: Ground-collected samples must be freshly voided, with the animal defecating in view to ensure correct animal identification (if interested in tracking fecal egg count (FEC) for individual animals) and freshness.
-Collect from the top, avoiding any part touching the ground or potentially not fresh. - Sample Size: Minimum of 15-20 grams (around the size of a tennis ball). - Storage Conditions: Keep samples refrigerated at 4°C until shipping.
+After collection, transfer the fecal sample into the appropriate container. - Sample Size: Minimum of 15-20 grams (around the size of a tennis ball) or 10-15 pellets per animal.
+If this amount is not feasible, please communicate with the lab before submission. - Storage Conditions: Keep samples refrigerated at 4°C until shipping.
 Do NOT freeze them, as freezing can destroy parasite eggs and result in false negative results.

 NOTE: After collection, release as much air from the container as possible.
-Label all containers, place the samples in a Styrofoam container, and securely close the lid.
-Complete the appropriate forms and send the samples to your veterinarian or the laboratory for processing.
+Label all containers, place the samples in a secondary container, and securely close the lid.
+Complete the appropriate forms and send the samples to your veterinarian or to the laboratory for processing.
 Results will be available within 3-5 days from the date we receive your shipment.